lobototoro/lescurateurs/README.md

 ## History

-First used as a playground for nextjs and sqlite, then a real project with supabase, to test and implement mainly server actions and all new features from React framwework.
+First used as a playground for nextjs and sqlite, then a real project with supabase, to test and implement mainly server actions and all new features from React frawework.

 ## Getting Started